Apaczer/gpsp/README.md

 - the other people mentioned in the changelog who shared improvements for gpSP

 ## How to build
-0. Build the MiyooCFW shared uClibc SDK from [buildroot](https://github.com/MiyooCFW/buildroot).
+1. Build the (preferably) static SDK from [buildroot](https://github.com/MiyooCFW/buildroot) or use the docker containters.
-0. You can now build gpSP from `./miyoo/Makefile` with `make`
+2. You can now build gpSP from `./miyoo/Makefile` with `make` (dependencies are: SDL-1.2, zlib)
+3. Be sure to include `game_config.txt` and `gba_bios.bin`

 ### Optimizing your build
-0. The build binaries will not be optimized for your device yet.
-First, use your emulator build on your device.
-Test some games and some features of the emulator.
-You'll probably notice a suboptimal performance.
-0. Now, close the emulator.
-In the folder where your emulator build is, a `./profile` folder will have appeared with a bunch of `.gcda` files.
-Move those to the `powkiddy` or `bittboy` folder (depending on your device).
-0. In `Makefile`, change `-fprofile-generate=./profile` to `-fprofile-use=./`.
-0. Make a new build.
-If required, force a new build with `make -B`.
-0. Done!
-Enjoy your now device optimized emulator.
+The release `gpsp` binaries have been optimized with PGO by using manually generated *.gcda files.
+Use `PROFILE=YES` make flag to generate those at runtime, or `PROFILE=APPLY` to optimize your output build after profiling.

+### Debuging your build
+Use `DEBUG=YES` make flag in `./miyoo/Makefile` to output unstripped build with debug info.
+For local PC testing there is `./x86/Makefile` which is only to be used within 32-bit platforms due to x86 assembly code.